Tax Preparation Help

 Alaska and Feedstocks

-Tax of only $.001 per gallon is imposed on:
+Tax of $.001 per gallon is imposed on:

 • Undyed kerosene used for feedstock purposes.

 Removal for sale or use in Alaska.
-No tax is imposed on the removal, entry, or sale of diesel fuel or kerosene in Alaska for ultimate sale or use in Alaska for certain nontaxable uses.
+No tax is imposed on the removal, entry, or sale of diesel fuel or kerosene in Alaska for ultimate sale or use in certain areas of Alaska for certain nontaxable uses.
 The removal or entry of any diesel fuel or kerosene is not taxed if all the following requirements are satisfied.

 1. The person otherwise liable for the tax (position holder, refiner, or enterer):